-- What have we learned since the last feature we shipped, and what impact has it had on our users?
+What have we learned since the last feature we shipped, and what impact has it had on our users?

-The best facilitator for this meeting is the product manager or someone that leads the team.
+> The best facilitator for this meeting is the product manager or a leader.
 These are the key representatives of the team to the rest of the business.
 It’s critical for them to have a higher-level view of the group’s status and make decisions the team is uncertain about.

-When it comes to the format, it will vary on who is leading the meeting and what the team wants.
+> When it comes to the format, it will vary on who is leading the meeting and what the team wants.
 Teams that use the scrum method may use the time to scope out and estimate work.
 Other teams may do something different.
 Experiment and find what works for you!
 There are many different ways to get the answers to the questions of the planning meeting.

-The Type of Agile Meeting Where You Reflect
+> The Type of Agile Meeting Where You Reflect